pfdubois/BridgeBidding/source/Preliminaries.rst

 .. warning::
    Do not agree to play a convention unless you have a solid knowledge of it, including not just the initial bids but the followups, including what to do if the opponents interfere.
-Everyone fails to recognize that a bid is conventional now and then, both when they make it and when partner makes it, but each such error cancels out a year's worth of benefits from playing it.
+Everyone now and then fails to recognize that a bid is conventional, both when they make it and when partner makes it, but each such error cancels out a year's worth of benefits from playing it.